-With release of iPad Pro in late 2015, Apple made it’s own stylus – Apple Pencil.
-It is the first made by Apple stylus for iDevices.
-Although former Apple CEO Steve Jobs said “who wants a stylus?”, Apple Pencil is here.
+With release of iPad Pro in late 2015, Apple made its own stylus – Apple Pencil.
+It is the first made by Apple stylus for iOS devices.
+Although former Apple CEO Steve Jobs said “who wants a stylus?” while introducing first iPhone, Apple Pencil is here.
 For some situations, stylus is better than finger, for example for drawing.
-Apple Pencil was designed especially for iPad Pro (including both 12.9-inch and 9.7-inch models), so it won’t work on older iPads, because they lack special digitizer layer.
+Apple Pencil was designed specially for iPad Pro, including both 12.9-inch and 9.7-inch models, so it won’t work on older iPads, because they lack special digitizer layer.

 Let’s look what is in package.
 You will get: